Marijuana harms babies in first trimester of pregnancy, study finds - KESQ

 “Our study drills down to look very specifically at a specific time point in pregnancy — the first trimester.
 We found a significant decrease in birth weight of 154 grams.
 In terms of pounds, it’s about a third of a pound,” she said.

-While one-third of a pound may not seem to be much, such slight decreases in weight due to marijuana use have been linked to health problems as children grow, Bailey said.
+While one-third of a pound may not seem to be much, such slight decreases in weight have been linked to health problems as children grow, Bailey said.

 “Low birth weight is one of the strongest predictors of a child’s health and development long-term,” she said.
 “These kids are more prone to developmental delays, higher rates of ADHD (attention deficit hyperactivity disorder), learning disabilities, and have higher rates of emotional problems.”